Zilliqa/Scilla-Cookbook/docs/tutorials/scilla-tutorials/nft-collection/introduction.md

 # Introduction

-We are going to utilise the [ZRC-6 non-fungible token contract](../../../recipes/scilla-recipes/nonfungible.md) to create and manage an art collection.
+We are going to utilise the [ZRC-6 non-fungible token Scilla contract](../../../recipes/scilla-recipes/nonfungible.md) to create and manage an art collection.
+We'll use the metadata definition described in [ZRC-7 NFT Metadata Standard](https://github.com/Zilliqa/ZRC/blob/main/zrcs/zrc-7.md) to describe our tokens with richer data than just an image.

-You don't need any previous blockchain experience, but general Javascript experience will be useful.
+You don't need any previous blockchain experience, but general Javascript and web hosting experience will be useful.

 ## NFT collection